MahatKC/MahatKC/README.md

 ### Hello! :wave: Glad to have you here.
 Make yourself comfortable and grab some coffee! ☕

 :man_student: I'm Mateus Karvat, Computer Scientist from Cascavel-PR in the south of Brazil.
-I graduated from [UNIOESTE](https://www.unioeste.br/portal/) in 2022 and I'm currently doing my Masters in Computing at Queen's University.
+I graduated from [UNIOESTE](https://www.unioeste.br/portal/) in 2022 and I'm currently doing my Masters in [Computing at Queen's University - Canada](https://www.cs.queensu.ca/).

 :microscope: During my BSc I have done undergraduate research in Quantum Computing and Deep Learning, as well as organizing outreach events with the [PETComp group](https://petsite-bd39a.web.app/).
 A few papers based on these projects have been [published in national and international journals and conferences](https://scholar.google.com.br/citations?user=0NHCSV4AAAAJ).